bvieira/sv4git/README.md

         - refactor
         - style
         - test
-    # when type is not present on update rules and is unknown (not mapped on commit message types),
+    # When type is not present on update rules and is unknown (not mapped on commit message types);
     # if ignore-unknown=false bump patch, if ignore-unknown=true do not bump version
     ignore-unknown: false

 tag:
-    pattern: '%d.%d.%d' # pattern used to create git tag
+    pattern: '%d.%d.%d' # Pattern used to create git tag.

 release-notes:
-    headers: # headers names for relase notes markdown, to disable a section, just remove the header line
+    headers: # Headers names for release notes markdown.
+To disable a section just remove the header line.
         breaking-change: Breaking Changes
         feat: Features
         fix: Bug Fixes

-branches: # git branches config
+branches: # Git branches config.
-    prefix: ([a-z]+\/)? # prefix used on branch name, should be a regex group
+    prefix: ([a-z]+\/)? # Prefix used on branch name, it should be a regex group.
-    suffix: (-.*)? # suffix used on branch name, should be a regex group
+    suffix: (-.*)? # Suffix used on branch name, it should be a regex group.
-    disable-issue: false # set true if there is no need to recover issue id from branch name
+    disable-issue: false # Set true if there is no need to recover issue id from branch name.
-    skip: # list of branch names ignored on commit message validation
+    skip: # List of branch names ignored on commit message validation.
         - master
         - main
         - developer
-    skip-detached: false # set true if a detached branch should be ignored on commit message validation
+    skip-detached: false # Set true if a detached branch should be ignored on commit message validation.

 commit-message:
-    types: # supported commit types
+    types: # Supported commit types.
         - build
         - ci
         - chore